-The course requires full-time attendance for five years with an additional six months practical experience taken after the end of third year.
+The course requires full time attendance for five years with an additional six months practical experience taken after the end of third year.
 Theoretical knowledge is covered by lectures in the following seven areas:

-- 1. Architectural Communication.
+- 1.Architectural Communication

-- 2. Theory of Architecture.
+- 2. Theory of Architecture

-- 3. History of Architecture.
+- 3. History of Architecture

-- 4. Architectural Construction.
+- 4. Architectural Construction

-- 5. Architectural Structures.

-- 6. Environmental Control.

-- 7. Architectural Practice.
+- 5.Architectural Structures

+- 6.Environment Control

+- 7.Architectural Practice

 Progression through the course is by Design Stages comprising Studio and Seminar components.
-The first three

-Design Stages are of one year duration and the final four Design Stages are of one semester, or half-year duration.
-Admission to each Design Stage is subject to completion of a majority of the components of the preceding Design Stage and certain prerequisite Theory subjects.
+The first three Design Stages are of one year duration and the final four Design Stages are of one session, or half-year duration.
+Admission to each Design Stage is subject to completion of a majority of the components of the preceding Design Stage and certain pre-requisite lecture subjects.